oslabs-beta/dangoDB/README.md

 // include a spiel about the lack of MongoDB ODM's for Deno?
 Deno is a relatively new(young?) runtime environment.
-At this time, there are no major ODM libraries for Deno that are similar Mongoose, Prisma or TypeORM.
+At this time, there are no major ODM libraries for Deno that are similar Mongoose, Prisma or TypeORM, so that's where dangoDB comes in.

-dangoDB is an Object Data Modeling (ODM) library for MongoDB that was developed for Deno.
+dangoDB is a MongoDB Object Data Modeling (ODM) library that was developed for Deno.
 In Deno, developers using our library(or tool?) can construct schemas, models, and enforce them with our built-in schema/type validation.
 The query functions available from the deno_mongo driver can all be accessed with ease.